-During the current fiscal, the Bank revised its expectations on the extent and timing of an anticipated economic recovery and subsequently revised the methodologies used for the recognition of loan loss provisions.
-As a result of this and significantly reduced collateral values, the Bank recognised significant loan loss provisions during the period.
+During the prior fiscal year, the Bank revised its expectations on the extent and timing of an anticipated economic recovery and subsequently revised the methodologies used for the recognition of loan loss provisions.
+As a result of this and significantly reduced collateral values, the Bank recognised significant loan loss provisions during the prior and current period.